Stock market today: Wall Street wavers as Big Tech stocks fall

 NEW YORK (AP) — Stocks wavered in morning trading on Wednesday, as losses for several Big Tech companies offset gains elsewhere in the market.

-The S&P 500 fell 0.1% in morning trading, even though far more stocks were rising than falling in the index.
-The Dow Jones Industrial Average rose 61 points, or 0.1%, as of 9:51 a.m.
+The S&P 500 fell 0.3% in morning trading, even though more stocks were rising than falling in the index.
+The Dow Jones Industrial Average rose 81 points, or 0.2%, as of 10:44 a.m.
 Eastern time.
 Both indexes set records on Tuesday.

 The U.S. economy expanded at a healthy 2.8% annual pace from July through September, according to the Commerce Department, leaving its original estimate of third-quarter growth unchanged.
 The growth was driven by strong consumer spending and a surge in exports.